Research Interests

 Political consequences of hazard exposure

-How do natural hazards shape political and social structures?
+Will climate change lead to more conflict?
 What are the long-term institutional and societal consequences of repeated hazard exposure?
-In this line of research, I examine how environmental pressures influence social trust, political cohesion, and state-building processes.
+In this line of research, I examine how environmental pressures influence conflict, social and political cohesion, and state-building processes.

-In an article with Alexander De Juan, I investigate how prolonged drought conditions influence intra- and inter-ethnic trust, with implications for social cohesion and political stability.
-We find that the effect of hazard exposure depends on the degree of equality of hazard exposure between ethnic groups.
+For example, in an article with Alexander De Juan in the Journal of Peace Research, we investigate how prolonged drought conditions influence intra- and inter-ethnic trust - an often invoked mechanism of how climate change can fuel armed conflicts.
+Importantly, we find that the effect of drought exposure depends on the degree of equality of hazard exposure between ethnic groups.

 Another project explores how natural disasters act catalyst for the expansion of state authority.
-Historically, external pressures and crises like war have often prompted expansionary institutional reforms.
-The project examines how and why societies that experience repeated exposure to natural hazards adapt their political structures over time, whether through increased state capacity, new taxation mechanisms, or shifts in governance norms.
+Historically, external pressures like warfare have prompted expansionary institutional reforms.
+This project examines how and why societies that experience repeated exposure to natural hazards adapt their political structures, whether through increased state capacity, new taxation mechanisms, or shifts in governance norms.
 I argue that natural hazards are an informational signal that shows that current state institutions are insufficient to provide protection.
-This, in turn, can make citizens more accepting of state authority.
+This, in turn, can make citizens more accepting of increased state authority.
 By analyzing historical data on earthquakes and fiscal institutions, I show that significant earthquakes have led to an expansion of state authority and capacity.

 Papers